Illinois-IoT/main-project/tutorials/day5/day5.md

 #### Extending the HTML

-We will first extend `index.html` in our `camera_streamer` project to support a navigation bar at the bottom where we can add a button and show some subtitle.
+We will first extend `index.html` in our `camera_streamer` project to support a navigation bar at the bottom where we can add a button and show some subtitles.
 We want to use the button to trigger audio recording and recognizing and use the subtitle to show transcription result.

 To do so, let’s add a new `<div>` element to the `<body>`, with a `<button>` and a `<span>` of text in it: